eclipse-nattable/nattable-website/content/news/nandn_260/index.md

 The NatTable 2.6.0 release was made possible by several companies that provided and sponsored ideas, bug reports, discussions and new features you can find in the following sections.
 We would like to thank everyone involved for their commitment and support on developing the 2.6.0 release.

+We would especially like to thank [Robotron Datenbank-Software GmbH](https://www.robotron.de/) for sponsoring the NatTable RAP implementation.

 Of course we would also like to thank our contributors for adding new functions and fixing issues.

 Almost every change in code is tracked via [GitHub Issues](https://github.com/eclipse-nattable/nattable/milestone/5?closed=1), so if you are curious about the details and all the bugs that are fixed and enhancements that were added with the 2.6.0 release, have a look there.